Storey leads Western Kentucky past former team Arkansas

 UP NEXT

-Western Kentucky: Storey and the Hilltoppers travel to Southern Miss next week where a win would almost certainly provide for a postseason berth.
+Western Kentucky: Storey and the Hilltoppers travel to Southern Miss in two weeks after a bye where a win would almost certainly provide for a postseason berth.

-Arkansas: The Razorbacks travel to Baton Rouge to play LSU next week.
+Arkansas: The Razorbacks travel to Baton Rouge to play LSU in two weeks.
 The Tigers have been ranked each time the teams have met since 2008, including five times in the top 10, where LSU will almost assuredly be at kickoff Saturday, as well.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.